HiPERCAM/hipercam/docs/reduction.rst

 successfully for more than 10,000 frames.
 Very annoying.
 It was easily fixed by shifting the reference to another aperture, but it does highlight the importance of choosing a good reference star if at all possible.
-Choosing multiple reference stars is also wise if you can.
-In this case, a new parameter, `fit_diff`, comes in.
+Choosing multiple reference stars can help.
+In this case, a new parameter, `fit_diff`, comes into play.
 In this case, if the position shifts of the different reference targets from one frame to the next differ by more than this number, all apertures are flagged as unreliable and no shift or extraction is attempted.
 This can be effective as a back-stop for a cosmic ray affecting the position of one of the reference apertures.
+However, it has the downside of requiring all reference stars to be successfully re-located, which could introduce a higher drop-out rate from double jeapardy.

 In bad cases, nothing you try will work.
 Then the final fallback is to reduce the run in chunks using the `first` parameter (prompted in |reduce|) to skip